-GENERAL BUSINESS ADMINISTRATION (BUSA)
+GENERAL BUSINESS ADMINISTRATION (BA)

-General Business Administration courses are taught by faculty from the departments of Accounting and Finance, Marketing and Economics, and Management.
+General Business Administration courses are taught by faculty from the departments of Accounting and Finance, Marketing and Economics, and Management and Information Systems.
 There is no major in General Business Administration within the College of Business Administration.

-DEPARTMENT OF ACCOUNTING AND FINANCE

-Dr. Leonard Weld, Department Head Room 214, Pound Hall
+DEPARTMENT OF ACCOUNTING AND FINANCE Dr. Peter M. Bergevin, Head Room 216, Pound Hall

-The Department of Accounting and Finance is a multidisciplinary department with programs that lead to a B.B.A. degree in Accounting and a B.B.A. degree in Finance.
+The Department of Accounting and Finance is a multidisciplinary department with programs that lead to a B.B.A. degree in Accounting, a B.B.A. degree in Finance, and a M.Acc. degree in Accounting.

-The programs of the department are designed to give students the basic knowledge, skills, and values that build upon the foundation provided by the University Core Curriculum and are required for professional careers in business and not-for-profit organizations.
+The programs of the Department are designed to give the student the basic knowledge, skills, and values that build upon the foundation provided by the University Core Curriculum and are required for professional careers in business and not-for-profit organizations.
 Each program stresses critical thinking skills, cooperative learning, oral and written communication abilities, and the application of knowledge to solve business problems.
 Undergraduate students are able to gain relevant work experience in their major through the VSU Co-op Program and independent internships.